Brian-Enos/Brian-Enos/README.md

-<h3 align="left">A passionate Full-Stack Software Engineer, Electrical and Telecommunication Engineer, Cybersecurity Analyst, Technical writer,
+<h3 align="left">A front-end Software Engineer, Electrical and Telecommunication Engineer,  Technical writer,
   AutoCAD and SolidWorks Technician from Kenya.